moorepants/dissertation/eom.rst

    ^N\omega^C = (c_5u_4-s_5c_4u_3)\hat{c}_1 + (u_5+s_4u_3)\hat{c}_2 +
    (s_5u_4+c_4c_5u_3)\hat{c}_3

-Both the fork and the rear wheel are connected to the bicycle frame by simple revolute joints.
+Both the front frame and the rear wheel are connected to the bicycle frame by simple revolute joints, so the angular velocities are simply:

 .. math::
    :label: omegaDinC